 Repeated Skin Contact may cause dermatitis (Eczema)

-This is really something serious to take into consideration.
+Avoiding toxins is really something serious to take into consideration.
 No, we cannot avoid all toxic chemicals but making our homes a safe haven from the toxic elements out in the world should be a priority if we want to avoid cancer or a host of other chronic diseases.
 Usually when I am around toxic cleaners, my tongue starts to tingle.
-I completely avoid the cleaner aisle by using Shaklee for my cleaning needs…and I hold breath as I walk by.
+I completely avoid the cleaner aisle by using Shaklee for my cleaning needs…and I hold breath as I walk by (I would instinctively do this even before I put any thought into why I instinctively did not want to breath in or near that aisle…add to this the realization that these are closed bottles).
 There is not just the adverse physical effects of these cleaners, but it has been observed that some children become very problematic in their behavior by exposure toxic chemicals.
-I watched a documentary about it once.
-I’ve tried finding it again, but still haven’t, but if we want our children to have the best chances in life, we would do well to clean our homes with non toxic cleaners.
+I watched a documentary about that topic once.
+I’ve tried finding it online again, but still haven’t.
+However, if we want those we love to have the best chances in life, we would do well to clean our homes with non toxic cleaners.
 Shaklee’s Get Clean line was the first brand I tried (because my Mom had introduced me to Basic H when I was growing up and gave me a bottle as a wedding shower gift.
-However, i was far from understanding what made it so great other than it worked and was economical.
-In fact, I don’t think a 16 oz bottle isn’t over $11 and it only takes 1-2 drops of Basic H2 in 16 oz of water to make window cleaner.
+However, I was far from understanding what made it so great other than it worked and was economical.
+In fact, I don’t think a 16 oz bottle isn’t over $13 and it only takes 1-2 drops of Basic H2 in 16 oz of water to make window cleaner.
 This is pennies per bottle.
-You can actually make over 5,000 bottles of window cleaner from on 16 oz concentrate bottle of basic H2.
-There is no reason to use Windex.
+You can actually make over 5,000 bottles of window cleaner from one 16 oz concentrate bottle of basic H2.
+There is no reason to use Windex and expose yourself and those around you to this toxic soup called window cleaner.
 Dr Shaklee didn’t believe in shipping water because he said the consumer had it readily available.
 Therefore, he only developed concentrates.
 For this reason, the Get Clean products are actually very economical because you don’t have to use a lot.
 I have put together a cart of the Basic Get Clean items on our website to help someone get started detoxifying their homes of toxic cleaners.
 Shaklee does have a Get Clean Kit and it comes with a nice caddy and some cloths, but if you are on a budget, just get started with the items in the cart that I put together.

 We just got rid of our toxic cleaners and I’m glad we did.
 However, its been so long ago, I don’t remember what we did.
 We only had to do it once.
 But unfortunately there is no really good place to put these toxic products.
 Where we currently live I think there is a city service that will take certain toxic household items.
 Obviously dumping it in the ground doesn’t seem very safe, but neither is it safe to systematically dump it, in regular doses, into our bloodstream.
 Most of these cleaners are literally poison to our bodies.
 And before the chemical product website stopped working, I saw one supposedly “green” product that had 3 “chemicals of concern.”
 I ask myself, “Is that really a green, ‘eco’ cleaner?”
 So don’t be fooled by fancy labels that make it seem like something is a better product.
 Some companies don’t mind mis advertising on their labels and just paying the fines for doing so if they get caught.